nasa/openmct/docs/src/architecture/index.md

   Open MCT Web into a larger system, who need to understand its inner workings sufficiently to complete this integration.

+As the focus of this document is on architecture, whenever possible implementation details (such as relevant API or JSON syntax) have been omitted.
+These details may be found in the developer guide.

 # Overview

 Open MCT Web is client software: It runs in a web browser and